danilocgsilva/programming-knowledge/exercises.md

 2. Can you find a problem in the following perl script?

-**Worth to say**: The `next` statement means that the loop block should be interrupted in the current iteration e continues to the next iteration.
+**Worth to say**: The `next` statement means that the loop block should be interrupted in the current iteration and continues to the next iteration.

 ```perl
 $count = 0;